 Thanksgiving is arguably the biggest celebration in the USA and Canada – going back to the earliest pilgrims who were giving thanks to God for the first harvest after surviving a long ocean journey and setting up home in a new land.
-Having survived a full year they wanted to celebrate with the Harvest of their labor.
+Having survived a full year they wanted to celebrate with the Harvest of their labour.
 So the ritual of turkey and pumpkin pie – and all things good are now a national tradition on this special holiday – but what happens on the other 364 days of the year?

 When we feel overwhelmed with life’s tasks and responsibilities we tend to focus on what is not going well in life – too much work, too little money, not enough time, the house is a mess, people didn’t complete their projects on time or budget and so on.